solarsailer/matthieuoger.com/_posts/2013-09-30-paying-for-softwares.md

 So what does that leave ?
 Freemium ?
 Unfortunately, freemium almost always goes with [bad apps or games that trick users to pay for more](https://itunes.apple.com/fr/app/candy-crush-saga/id553834731?mt=8).

 N.B. : To be clear, as a user, I'm happy to _pay less_.
 For almost everybody, a software or a game at 50-100$ is way too high.
-What I don't like is that we are now in a situation where  even one buck is too much. **One buck per app cannot sustain a one-person business.**
+What I don't like is that we are now in a situation where  even one buck for an app you use daily is too much. **One buck per app cannot sustain a one-person business.**